Conflict Check Resolution

 - Conflict-resolution cycle time compressed measurably

-Conflict checks are the legal-vertical AI surface where attorney trust is hardest to win and easiest to lose.
+Conflict checks are the legal AI workflow where attorney trust is hardest to win and easiest to lose.
 A single false-negative conflict (engagement undertaken that should have been declined) is a malpractice exposure the firm cannot insure away.
 A single false-positive (engagement declined that could have been accepted with a waiver) is revenue lost and client relationship damaged.
-The cost asymmetry means conflict-check AI must be deployed with eval discipline that exceeds every other surface in the firm.
+The cost asymmetry means conflict-check AI must be deployed with an evaluation harness tighter than any other deployment in the firm.

-Our conflict-check surface does not run automated conflict approvals.
+Our conflict-check deployment does not run automated conflict approvals.
 It surfaces ambiguous matches to the conflicts team with three things the team needs and rarely gets: normalized entity matches across spelling variants and corporate entity hierarchies, time-decay weighting so a 2018 engagement is not weighted equivalently to one this quarter, and a recommended resolution path with the reasoning trace that the recommendation rests on.
-The conflicts attorney accepts the recommendation, overrides it, or escalates — every decision logged.
+The conflicts attorney accepts the recommendation, overrides it, or escalates.
+Every decision is logged.

 Normalized entity matching